 As I mentioned on previous pages, most women opt to have the mastectomy and Stage 1 of reconstruction in the same surgery.
 If I had done all my tests, homework and knew who my PS was going to be, that is the path I would have chosen.
 But this road I traveled was right for me at the time and your decision will be right for you.
 Don’t let anyone tell you what you should feel or should be doing.

 Next up was nipple and tattoo research.
-My goal to be completely done by the New Year, but little did I know healing takes longer than I had hoped.
+My goal was to be completely done by the New Year; little did I know healing takes longer than I had hoped.